-To assist de novo model building, the structures of multiple overlapping regions of DrmA and DrmB were predicted using trRosetta56.
+To assist model building, the structures of multiple overlapping regions of DrmA and DrmB were predicted using the trRosetta server56.
 These models were initially fitted into the map as rigid bodies using ChimeraX.
+Once suitable fits were found, bulk flexible fitting was performed using Namdinator v20191016-5814c94757.
+Regions of the model that trRosetta failed to predict were either built de novo (in well-resolved regions of the map with local resolutions of up to 3.1 Å), or omitted (in flexible, poorly-resolved regions).
+Between the two structures, 98% of the total DrmAB sequence was modeled.

-Once suitable fits were found, bulk flexible fitting was performed using Isolde and Namdinator57.
-Real-space model improvement was then performed using Isolde58, and final models were subjected to real-space refinement in Phenix 59.
+Real-space model improvement was performed using Isolde v1.2.58, and final models were subjected to real-space refinement in Phenix v1.18rc559.
 Structural figures were prepared using ChimeraX.
-Structural analysis of sequence conservation was performed using ConSurf60, and visualized in ChimeraX.
-Motion vectors to visualize the conformational change from DrmAB:ADP to DrmAB:ADP:DNA were generated and visualized using PyMol.
+Structural analysis of sequence conservation was performed using the ConSurf server60, and visualized in ChimeraX.
+Motion vectors to visualize the conformational change from DrmAB:ADP to DrmAB:ADP:DNA were generated and visualized using PyMol v2.5.
+Schematic figure was created with BioRender.com.

-Native electrophoretic mobility shift assays (EMSAs)

-To determine the DNA substrate preferences of DrmAB, 5'Cy5-labelled 75-nt DNA was incubated with 1.5-fold excess complement, 5'block or 3'block oligos (Table 2) and heat annealed at 85°C for 10 minutes prior to cooling to 4°C. 5 nM DNA was incubated with 1 μ M DrmAB or DrmA(Δ loop)B in cryoEM sample buffer for 30 minutes at room temperature in a total volume of 20 μ l.
+Native electrophoretic mobility shift assays (EMSAs).
+To determine the DNA substrate preferences of DrmAB, 5'Cy5-labeled 75-nt DNA was incubated with 1.5-fold excess complement, 5'block or 3'block oligos (Table 2) and heat annealed at 85 °C for 10 min prior to cooling to 4 °C. 5 nM DNA was incubated with 1 μ M DrmAB or DrmA(Aloop)B in cryoEM sample buffer for 30 min at room temperature in a total volume of 20 μ l.
 A total of 10 μ l of each sample was mixed with 2 μ L 6× loading buffer (30% v/v glycerol, 5% Ficoll 400, 50 mM NaCl, 10 mM HEPES pH 8, 5 mM EDTA, 0.002% w/v bromophenol blue).
-Electrophoresis was carried out on a non-denaturing 1.5% agarose gel for 90 min at 100 V in 1 × Tris-borate-EDTA buffer.
+Electrophoresis was carried out on a non-denaturing 1.5% agarose gel for 90 min at 100 V in 1× Trisborate-EDTA buffer.
 Gels were imaged using a fluorescence scanner (Fujifilm FLA-5100) with 532 nm excitation.

-For comparison of DNA binding between DrmAB and DrmA(Δ loop)B, serial 2-fold dilutions from of either protein complex were incubated with 5 nM Cy5-labelled DNA.
+For comparison of DNA binding between DrmAB and DrmA(Δ loop)B, serial 2-fold dilutions from of either protein complex were incubated with 5 nM Cy5-labeled DNA.
 Samples were incubated and EMSAs were performed as described above.